IBM-Swift-Sunset/Kitura-Chat-Server/README.md

    **Note** This step will take 3-5 minutes

-   You will see output from the deployment as it proceeds, when it is successfull you will see:
+   You will see output from the deployment as it proceeds, when it is successful you will see:

    ```
    1 of 1 instances running